Mahboob-Attar/DataSceince-Internship-ExactSpace/Task2/prototype/README.md

         ```

 7. **Test a query**

-    ```
-    What are the safety precautions and features of cyclone?
+    - Auto query: What are the safety precautions and features of cyclone?

-    ```
-    - Answers will include cited bullet-pointed results if u want ask other wuestions related to the project lie what is cyclone?
+    - if u want ask other questions related to the project like what is cyclone? before it enable last code to ask question conyineously in .ipynb file

 ---